 Cooper added: “We have got to keep an eye on Laverty, at the end of the day that’s the person we have to beat this weekend.
 Aside from that I’d like to end the season with another podium, and there is no reason why we can’t, because the pace we have at the moment we have every chance of fighting for that.

 “If the conditions play a part in that I wouldn’t say I have nothing to lose but I can put more on the line, and try grab a decent result.
-I’m looking for a ride for next year, so I have to try and put myself in the shop window as such.
+I’m looking for a ride for next year, so I have to try and put myself in the shop window.

 “It is close, and of course Hicky is a threat.
 He didn’t have a great weekend at Assen but we all know the round before that at Oulton Park he was on the podium, so you can never count him out.